-You can’t help it, as you’re watching your bartender polish the same glass for the umpteenth time, you start adding up the labor costs associated with another slow Tuesday.
+You can’t help but start adding up the labor costs associated with a slow Tuesday.

 The Date Night Special